Aeason06/MVP-Regression-Model/README.md

 | Wins              | 2.3669    |
 | db_epa            | 8.5048    |

 I then assigned a column to each player, containing 0 or 1, indicating whether they won MVP that year.
-Since only one player can win the MVP every year, the dataset was incredibly unbalanced, which means we need to make sure we dont create a dumb model, which will be discussed later.
+Since only one player can win the MVP every year, the dataset was incredibly unbalanced.
+Which means we need to make sure we don't create a dumb model, which will be discussed later.